Incident Response Plan: Creating a Successful Incident Response Plan

 - Incident Response Plan Team Lead – Designated individual responsible for coordinating meetings and managing the documentation and distribution of the plan

-- Entity Subject Matter Experts (SMEs) – Responsible Official, Principle Investigator, Biosafety Officer
+- Entity Subject Matter Experts (SMEs) – Responsible Official, Principal Investigator, Biosafety Officer, Occupational health provider

 - First Responders – Fire Department, including Emergency Medical and Hazmat, Police